KnapsackPro/knapsack/README.md

     # Step for Cucumber
     $ KNAPSACK_GENERATE_REPORT=true bundle exec cucumber features

+    # Step for Minitest
+    $ KNAPSACK_GENERATE_REPORT=true bundle exec rake test

-Commit generated report `knapsack_rspec_report.json` or `knapsack_cucumber_report.json` into your repository.
+Commit generated report `knapsack_rspec_report.json`, `knapsack_cucumber_report.json` or `knapsack_minitest_report.json` into your repository.

 This report should be updated only after you add a lot of new slow tests or you change existing ones which causes a big time execution difference between CI nodes.
-Either way, you will get time offset warning at the end of the rspec/cucumber results which reminds you when it’s a good time to regenerate the knapsack report.
+Either way, you will get time offset warning at the end of the rspec/cucumber/minitest results which reminds you when it’s a good time to regenerate the knapsack report.

 #### Adding or removing tests